zkwiatkowska/buses-warsaw/README.md

 # Buses Warsaw (BWaw)
-Library for downloading and analysing data from API of UM Warsaw.
+Library for downloading and analysing data from API of [UM Warsaw](https://api.um.warszawa.pl/).
+This project was done as a part of the *Python for Data Analysis* subject in the Faculty of Mathematics, Informatics and Mechanics of University of Warsaw.

 ## Installation
 In order to install library, you need to clone the repository and run: